mullvad/mullvadvpn-app/docs/relay-selector.md

     The clients decision will persist over time.
     If the client decides to use WireGuard it will have the same behavior as MacOS and Linux.

-- If no tunnel protocol is specified for tunnel endpoints, then the behavior is different on Windows and other platforms.
-  - On Windows, OpenVPN is used.
-  - On MacOS and Linux, first two connection attempts will use WireGuard, over a random port at first and then port 53.
-From the third attempt onwards, OpenVPN will be used, alternating between UDP on any port and TCP on port 443.

 - If the tunnel protocol is specified as WireGuard without any other protocol constraints, then the transport protocol is not applicable as only UDP endpoints exist and any port will be matched.
   The target port alternates between a random one every two attempts, and port 53 for the next 2